SiddhikaBhagat/GCP-based-Data-Engineering-Pipeline/README.md

 This project is an end-to-end data engineering pipeline that processes, transforms, and analyzes Uber trip data.
 It demonstrates a complete workflow from raw data ingestion to a business intelligence-ready data warehouse, leveraging modern cloud technologies and data engineering principles.

+## Key Features
+ - **Automated Data Ingestion** : Automates the extraction of raw Uber trip data and loads it into a cloud storage bucket.

+ - **Data Transformation** : Uses Python to clean and structure the raw data, making it ready for analysis.

+ - **Workflow Orchestration** : Manages and automates the entire pipeline using Mage, a user-friendly, notebook-based orchestration tool.

+ - **Cloud Integration** : The entire pipeline is deployed and runs on Google Cloud Platform (GCP).

+ - **Dimensional Modeling** : The transformed data is structured using a star schema to optimize it for fast querying and reporting.

+ - **Data Warehousing** : Loads the processed data into BigQuery, a scalable and serverless cloud data warehouse.

+ - Built a final dashboard to visualize key business insights, including trip trends and geospatial analysis.

 ## Architecture
 <img src="architecture.jpg">